thinkerbot/ts/README.md

   A setup function run before each test.
 * `teardown`:
   A teardown function run after each test.

+  Note **ts** ensures teardown runs by setting a trap for EXIT signals during setup and the actual test.
+As a result, EXIT traps in tests can prevent teardown.

 * `assert COMMAND...`:
   Runs a command and asserts exit status 0.
 * `assert_status EXPECTED ACTUAL`: